OwenTruong/civitdl/doc/configuration.md

 - Run `civitconfig sorter` to list the sorters saved to the program.

 ### Add a sorter
 - Adds and saves sorter to program.
 Must be a .py file with a function called `sort_model`.
-See [sorter doc](./sorter.md)
+See [sorter doc](./sorter.md) on requirements.
 - Shorthand: `civitconfig sorter -a mysorter /path/to/sorter.py`
 - Longhand: `civitconfig sorter --add mysorter /path/to/sorter.py`